Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

 - Jasmin Gryesten, Clinical Psychologist, University of Copenhagen and Psychiatry Region Zealand, Denmark

-This two day event is organised by CORE IMS, bookings by SBK Healthcare
+This two day event was organised by CORE IMS, bookings by SBK Healthcare

 9:30 |